 How to create a unique Instagram aesthetic

 Building an Instagram aesthetic starts before creating Instagram posts.
-So let’s take a look at the steps you need to follow before you think about hitting the “share” button.
+So let’s take a look at the steps you need to follow before you think about hitting the “share” button using your Instagram profile.

 Step #1: Think about your brand

-Your Instagram aesthetic is an accumulation of ideas that visually express your brand identity.
+Your Instagram aesthetic is an accumulation of ideas that visually express your brand identity to potential customers.
 But for that expression to take place, you need to define what your brand identity is first.
 Your brand is what makes you stand out from competitors in your niche.

 If you’re an established business, chances are you have a few assets to start with, like business website, logo, color scheme, and a defined target audience.
 If so, you can skip to step two.